 I produced and directed a documentary, A Sidewalk Astronomer, featuring John Dobson, an internationally reknowned telescope designer and one of the most important people in amateur astronomy.
 The film premiered at the Tribeca Film Festival and has been widely seen on public television in the US and around the world.

 In my day job, I am President of Jacobs Entertainment Inc, a film buying, production and marketing firm.
 I was the founding film buyer for the Angelika Film Center in New York City from opening day in 1989 until 1997.
 I was the Managing Director and Film Buyer of the Paris Theatre, the longest continuously operating art cinema in the U.S. from 1997 to 2009.
-Presently, beyond my astronomy endeavors, I program the Nitehawk Cinema in Brooklyn and 50 additional screens across the country.
+Presently, beyond my astronomy endeavors, I program the Nitehawk Cinemas in Brooklyn and 50 additional screens across the country.

 I am a graduate of Brandeis University and received an M.F.A. from the Graduate School of Film and Television at UCLA.
 I live in Westchester County with my wife, Heidi.